Perfect Draft: 4th in a 12-Team ESPN PPR League

 Golden Tate is a PPR specialist.
 He has four consecutive 90-catch seasons with the Lions.
 Tate is not an incredibly efficient receiver, but the Lions present a high volume passing attack with Matthew Stafford targeting Tate frequently on short-to-intermediate routes.
 That makes him less useful in standard leagues (WR23) versus PPR (WR14).
 If this were a standard league, I would have taken Demaryius Thomas over Tate.

-It’s also interesting to note taking the QB1 Aaron Rodgers at this point can be justified, according to Draft Analyzer.
+It’s also interesting to note taking the QB1 Aaron Rodgers at this point can be justified, according to Draft Hero.
 However, it is against my draft strategy to pull the trigger that early on a QB.

 Continue reading to see how the rest of Steve's roster shakes out and to see which picks he deemed to be the best and worst values of the draft, as well as any final takeaways that may help you on draft day...